-According to Podcast Hosting, as of January 2021, there are over 1.7 million podcasts and over 43 million episodes.
-Another report found that monthly podcast listeners have grown 54% in 3 Years.
-In 2020, 37% of Americans 12 or older listened to podcasts monthly, compared to 24% in 2017.
-And these rates are growing.
+According to Podcast Hosting, as of January 2021, there are over 1.7 million podcasts and over 43 million episodes. another report in 2023 found that 75% of Americans are familiar with podcasts.
 If your company is embarking on a strategy for podcasting, this article will show you how to avoid one of the most costly mistakes that marketers make in efforts to grow listeners.

 Marketers Flock to Podcasting

 One of the first hot areas for podcasting was helping marketers be better marketers.
 There is no shortage of marketing experts offering regular series covering best practices, tips, and tools to help marketers succeed.
 Using the knowledge gained from listening to podcasts, many marketers have launched their own podcasts as a marketing tool to promote their products and brands.
 They are finding that a podcast strategy can help build their brand in different ways including:

 - Attracting new audiences.
 A compelling podcast can reach new audiences all over the world.

 - Building loyalty.
 Data proves that customers and prospects will continue to listen to your podcast when they find the content interesting and relevant.